loginom/loginom-help-en-omegat/data/processors/data-trees/tree-to-table.md

 **Repeat parent node values**: if there are a parent node and a sequence of descendants in the structure, the parent node value will be repeated for each string generated from a sequence of descendants.

-**Generate composite field captions**: if this flag has been placed, the composite array node caption is used.
+**Generate composite field captions**: if this checkbox has been selected, the composite array node caption is used.
 Hierarchy relative to the root element will be displayed in the field captions.